-Any uranium currently owned by the Company, such as the 2.5 million pounds U_3O_8 acquired with the proceeds of the March 2021 Offering, will be stored at one or more licensed uranium conversion facilities ("Facilities") owned by different organizations.
-As the number of duly licensed Facilities is limited, there can be no assurance that storage arrangements that are commercially beneficial to the Company will be readily available.
+Any uranium purchased by the Company will be stored at one or more licensed uranium conversion facilities ("Facilities"), each owned by different third-party organizations.
+As the number of duly licensed Facilities is limited, there can be no assurance that storage arrangements that are commercially beneficial to the Company will remain readily available.
 Failure to negotiate commercially reasonable storage terms with the Facilities may have a material impact on the Company's plans with respect to the physical uranium holdings.